plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 hands everytime I need to switch.
 With the leader key I can jump between 1-5 with just the left hand.

-The double tap key, which I based on a code snippet from a [reddit post](https://www.reddit.com/r/olkb/comments/citkbx/double_key_press_modifier_qmkwould_work_like/ev9cue8).
+The close tap (Clotap) key, which I based on a code snippet from a [reddit post](https://www.reddit.com/r/olkb/comments/citkbx/double_key_press_modifier_qmkwould_work_like/ev9cue8).
-When pressed, it will repeat the next key twice.
-Reason for this is that I found it a bit awkward to hold down the lower key when I need to type a symbol twice.
-Which happens a lot when programming or running commands on the command line.
-Does not save me any key presses but more comfortable to type double keys, for example `--` and `&&`.
+When pressed, it will insert the closing equivivalent key and press `←` (left arrow).
+For example tapping Clotap then press `(` will result in the keypresses `()←`, if pressing `"` will result in `""←`.
+Really nice to have when programming, it is editor agnostic and saves me two keypresses (need to press NAV+j for `←`).
+It also removes the need for having specific macros for these as I had before.

 # Lower Layer: Symbols
 ```